Hess's Law of Constant Heat Summation

 \( \Delta H_r^\ominus = \sum \Delta H_c^\ominus (\text{reactants}) - \sum \Delta H_c^\ominus (\text{products}) \)

-Note: reversed compared to formation.
-Reactants minus products
+Note: Reversed order compared to formation.
+Reactants minus products (Combustion products at bottom)

-- Stoichiometry: Multiply ΔHf⦵ by the coefficient in the balanced equation
+- Stoichiometry: Always multiply ΔHf⦵ / ΔHc⦵ by the molar coefficient in the balanced equation.

-- Elements: ΔHf⦵ of elements in standard state = 0 (don't forget!)
+- Elements: ΔHf⦵ of elements in their standard state = 0 (do not look for them in data tables).

-- Combustion products: CO₂ and H₂O are combustion products.
-Their ΔHc⦵ = 0 in the combustion cycle
+- Combustion products: CO₂ and H₂O are complete combustion products: their ΔHc⦵ = 0 in a combustion cycle.

-- Arrow direction: In energy cycle diagrams, if you travel against an arrow, reverse the sign
+- Arrow direction: When traversing an energy cycle against the direction of an arrow, reverse the sign of that ΔH step.

 Calculate ΔH for: CH4(g) + 2O2(g) → CO2(g) + 2H2O(l)